 And also from that point, Macdonald’s books would never deviate from the same Freudian plot of family dysfunction.
 He obsessively worked it over, again and again.
 It was as if Macdonald was trying to perfect his plot template, to show the world he was not just better at the one aspect of writing that Chandler could never conquer, but its master.

 When it worked, it worked well.
-Black Money is a very good novel.
+Black Money is a good novel, with shades of F Scott Fitzgerald.
 But the repetition would not go unnoticed by a later generation of crime and thriller writers.

 ‘He must have terrific carbon paper,’ said Donald Westlake.